Program

 The course has also a follow-up -- after the second part of the basic course-- which enters in the more advanced aspects of the theory of strongly correlated electron system and its relation with high-Tc superconductivity and more recent discoveries.

 Here follows the list of lectures.
+Note some "deviations" from the standard schedule.
 The last two lectures are "bonus" lectures whose topic and schedule can be arranged during the course

 3/10/2025 | A brief reminder of second quantization |